Interested in how much driving actually costs you? Let’s do some basic analysis and find out – the results may surprise you.

 - How much is maintenance per month on average?
-Think about how oil changes, new tires — it adds up quick.
+Think about how oil changes, new tires — it adds up quickly.

 - How much does it cost to fill up your tank?
 How much is gas per gallon?
 What is your MPG?
 How many fill-ups do you have per month?
 This info will help calculate how many miles you drive per year.

-- How much do you pay in parking?
+- How much do you pay for parking?
 You may have to pay to park near your work or school, or even to park at an apartment.

 One important piece of analysis is the implied miles driven per year.
 In our example, we estimate driving 10,286 miles per year.
 Thanks to statistics provided by the US Department of Transportation we know the average American drives 13,476 miles.
 So, we drive 24% below the average of most Americans.
 If this seems incorrect we would need to adjust our assumptions.
 We can also see the break-down of costs by mile driven.
 In our example, it costs an average of $0.08 per mile to be insured, inspected, and registered.
 This is 13% of our total costs.
 With the assumptions we made the cost of the car is only 39% of the total cost of driving.